 Though we love the glass body of the smartphone, it does get smudges quite easily and needs to be wiped down frequently to maintain its beauty.
-As always, the soft Silicon case that comes with the smartphone is an excellent choice to save it from harm’s way and protecting the back from the fingerprints.
+As always, the soft Silicon case that comes with the smartphone is an excellent choice to save it from harm’s way and protect the back from fingerprints.

 Huawei P30 Lite comes with a 6.15 inches Full HD+ display, having a screen resolution of 1080 x 2312 pixels.
-The company claims the phone has a 90% screen to body ratio, but it hovers around 84.2%, which is still pretty high.
+The company claims the phone has a 90% screen-to-body ratio, but it hovers around 84.2%, which is still pretty high.

 The reason for such discrepancy is mainly because companies measure the display area in ratio with the screen size and not the whole body.
-For example, OPPO Find X was celebrated to have a 93% screen to body ratio, but it turned out to be 87%.
+For example, OPPO Find X was celebrated to have a 93% screen-to-body ratio, but it turned out to be 87%.

 As far as the display quality goes, Huawei P30 Lite comes with a pretty great screen that has deep blacks despite the presence of an LCD panel.
 The colors and the viewing angles are not compromised, even in direct sunlight.